El-FED/Facundo-DS/README.md

 - **Description**: In this project, we leverage production data to proactively forecast product quality during manufacturing, ultimately conserving resources by avoiding products that fail to meet stringent quality criteria.
 - **Technologies Used**: I used Python, along with the following libraries: Pandas, Scikit-Learn, NumPy, Matplotlib & Seaborn
-- **Key Results**: Summarize the key findings, insights, or outcomes of the project.
+- **Key Results**: Achieved a predictive accuracy with a Mean Absolute Error (MAE) of 0.034 in estimating the total impurities of each batch.
+This holds great significance within the pharmaceutical industry, as it directly translates into substantial resource savings.
+By leveraging our predictive model, we can promptly identify batches that are unlikely to meet the quality criteria, leading to significant resource savings.
 - **Link to Project Folder**:
   [Link to Project](/Pharma-Quality-Prediction/)